Afghan Constitution Commission: Delays and final release

 The initial goal was for the commission to present the draft constitution by September 1, 2003, but in August commission members asked for a two-month delay to allow more time to gather reactions.
 On August 28 Ghulam Farooq Wardak announced that the loya jirga had been postponed until December 10.
 The commission wanted more time to consult with Afghans.
 Ghulam Farooq Wardak, the director of the commission's secretariat, said the delay would give Afghans more time to decide if they wanted a republic, a parliamentary system, or a return to a monarchy.
 Other issues, he said, included the degree of centralization in Kabul and the role of Islam.
 He said 100,000 questionnaires from all provinces of Afghanistan had been completed and sent to the commission.

 The Commission presented its proposed constitution on November 3, 2003.
-The ceremony was attended by president Karzai, former king Mohammad Zaher Shah, and United Nations special envoy Lakhdar Brahimi.
+The ceremony was attended by president Karzai, former king Mohammad Zaihr Shah, and United Nations special envoy Lakhdar Brahimi.

 The draft was distributed throughout the country to Provincial Governors and Wuluswals for distribution to political leaders.
-It was also be widely distributed via the Regional Offices of Secretariat of the Constitutional Commission to ELJ district representatives, to the media, including magazines Kellid and Morsal.
+It was also widely distributed via the Regional Offices of Secretariat of the Constitutional Commission to ELJ district representatives, to the media, including magazines Kellid and Morsal.

 Opposition to the proposed constitution

-Bacha Khan Zadran, a Pashtun warlord in Paktia province, criticized the proposed Constitution for abolishing the hereditary monarchy.
+Pacha Khan Zadran, a Pashtun warlord in Paktia province, criticized the proposed constitution for abolishing the hereditary monarchy.

-Mahbuba Hoquqmal, the Afghan Minister of Women's Affairs, said the constitution does not grant protection to women's property rights, and does not prevent women being forced to marry without their consent, and does not offer better guarantees of equal treatment by Afghanistan's courts.
+Mahbuba Hoquqmal, the Afghan Minister of Women's Affairs, said the constitution did not grant protection to women's property rights, did not prevent women being forced to marry without their consent, and did not offer better guarantees of equal treatment by Afghanistan's courts.

-Members of Uzbeks, Turkmens and Baluch said that the Proposed Constitution alienated their cultures.
-For example, the draft states that Pashto and Dari would be the two official languages, and that the national anthem would be sung in Pashto.
+Some Uzbeks, Turkmens and Baluch said that the proposed constitution alienated their cultures.
+For example, the draft stated that Pashto and Dari would be the two official languages, and that the national anthem would be sung in Pashto.

-Other issues raised by some loya jirga delegates included whether former king Mohammed Zahir Shah should maintain the title "father of the nation," whether Afghanistan should be a free market economy, and whether higher education should be free.
+Other issues raised by some loya jirga delegates included whether former king Mohammad Zahir Shah should maintain the title "father of the nation," whether Afghanistan should be a free market economy, and whether higher education should be free.